Parshat Beshalach is the 4th parsha in Sefer Shemot (also known as Exodus).

 That evening God sends flocks of quail to the Jewish camp.
 The next morning the camp is surrounded by bread called manna (“man” in Hebrew).
 The people are instructed to gather manna every day, except on Shabbat.

 Then the Jews are attacked by Amalek.
-Moshe has Joshua lead the army in the battle against Amalek.
-Moshe, Aharon, and Hur stand on the top of a hill overlooking the battle.
-When Moshe raises his hands then the Jewish army prevails in the battle.
+Moses has Joshua lead the army in the battle against Amalek.
+Moses, Aaron, and Hur stand on the top of a hill overlooking the battle.
+When Moses raises his hands then the Jewish army prevails in the battle.

 Haftarah Summary